mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

             }
         }
         ```
-4. If you have Mixpanel in your mobile apps, you’ll need to ship a new version of the app with the updated ID management implementation and new project’s token as part of the migration process.
+3. If you have Mixpanel in your mobile apps, you’ll need to ship a new version of the app with the updated ID management implementation and new project’s token as part of the migration process.
 Without a force update, it may take awhile for all users to upgrade to the latest app version.
 During this period, some events are still being sent to the old project.
 Be prepared for data backfilling if you want these events as well as the historical data to be included in the new project.
-5. With the introduction of the retroactive ID Merge feature in Original and Simplified ID Merge, it may take up to 24 hours for the ID Merge (merging 2 unique users into 1 unique user) to be fully reflected in all Mixpanel reports.
+4. With the introduction of the retroactive ID Merge feature in Original and Simplified ID Merge, it may take up to 24 hours for the ID Merge (merging 2 unique users into 1 unique user) to be fully reflected in all Mixpanel reports.
+5. All Mixpanel client-side SDKs support Simplified ID Merge except for [Mixpanel Unity SDK](https://github.com/mixpanel/mixpanel-unity).

 ## Migration to Simplified ID Merge
 The following guide outlines the steps required to set up the new Simplified project from scratch and populate it with data compatible with Simplified ID Merge.
 This will help you estimate the time and resources required on your end to complete the migration.